 Our 2-dimensional Senses

 Our hearing is, as far as the spatial dimension is concerned, even just one-dimensional.
 We hear only whether something close up is louder or slightly quieter.
-The fact that we have two ears, we can unconsciously exploit the difference between left and right ear and therefore estimate which direction a sound comes from.
-That is only the processing in our brain makes the perception of noise two-dimensional.
+Due to the fact that we have two ears, we can unconsciously exploit the difference between left and right ear and therefore estimate which direction a sound comes from.
+That means that only the processing in our brain makes the perception of noise two-dimensional.
 If we turn now to the head, maybe a bit up or down, then we can estimate in addition a third dimension, because the brain can perceive precisely the position of our cervical spine.

-Also with the sense of touch we can palpate surfaces (2-dimensional).
+We also can palpate surfaces with the sense of touch (2-dimensional).
 We perceive the position of our own hand by seeing it at the same time.
 Blind people can derive the position of their hand from her shoulder and elbow position.
 Thus they form a three-dimensional concept by puting together all these impressions in their brain.

 Although our senses are so not more than two-dimensional, we have learned to move in the third dimension and to imagine a three-dimensional world.